yurivwarmerdam/necrofarmer/README.md

 ## TODO:
 ====================
 ### current:
+    - game mainclass
+        - setup (called in init.
+Could also do an init super pattern.
+Is a little more pythonic)
+        - process (rest of the fucking owl.
+Think about how to abstract inputevents)
+    -  learn how to consume input in pygame ui.

     -
 ### Tilemap
 v remove predefines layers from tilemap (also test in ortho actual necro game)